zamyatin-zkex/volumer/README.md

 **Volumer** is a real-time service for calculating trading volume statistics over different time intervals (5m, 1h, 24h, ...).

+## What for

+This project is a test assignment:

+**Context**<br>
+You have 1000 swaps per second coming from a producer (who, token, amount, usd, side,..).
+Producer also persists this data in db .
+Need to build a system that calculates real-time token statistics (5min volume, 1H volume, .. , 24h volume, transaction counts, etc) and serves this data via HTTP API and WebSocket updates with minimal latency.
+System must be highly available and handle restarts without losing data or missing events during startup time.
+It should be scalable, so we can spin more instances.
+Swaps data may contain duplicates and block order is not guaranteed.

+**Theoretical**<br>
+Design the complete architecture.
+What transport mechanisms would you use from producer?
+Where would you store different types of data?
+How would you ensure high availability and zero data loss?

+**Practical**<br>
+Implement the Go service that reads swap events from a channel, calculates statistics, serves the data over HTTP,  submits updates to a WebSocket channel and handles restarts.
+Use interfaces for storage. (edited)

 ## Architecture

 Volumer consists of the following services: